brandonlamb/stackline/README.md

 #### product-read-v1

+This represents the read-optimized side of CQRS.

 This service is responsible for all read operations for products, such as findings products, fetching a specific product, fetching product categories, etc.

 #### product-write-v1

+This represents the write-optimized side of CQRS.

 This service is responsible for all write operations for products.
 This is the service used to trigger the streaming batch process of downloading the TDF and importing product data.
 There is an asynchronous boundary between the write and manager by means of SNS (or Kafka, SQS, other queue/topic technology).